brainlife/docs/docs/tutorial/t1w-preprocessing.md

 1) Perform ACPC alignment and Freesurfer brain parcellation
 2) In the processes tab, click 'Submit App', search for 'Multi-Atlas Transfer Tool', and then click the app card
 3) Select inputs and configuration parameters
-    a.
-For input, select the freesurfer datatype
+    * For input, select the freesurfer datatype
-    b.
-For atlas, choose the 'hcp-mmp-b' atlas from the dropdown menu for the 180 node Glasser atlas
+    * For atlas, choose the 'hcp-mmp-b' atlas from the dropdown menu for the 180 node Glasser atlas
-    c.
-Select the 'Archive all output datasets when finished' box
+    * Select the 'Archive all output datasets when finished' box
 4) Click submit